David5p/family_shopping_list/README.md

 The Family Shopping List fulfills these needs by:

-- Users are prompted of their requirements to generate the shopping list.
+- Users are prompted to enter the requiremed information to generate the shopping list.
 - Users can choose to edit, remove or add stock items.
 - Users can choose to edit, remove or add recipes.